sugaryourcoffee/monitoring/docs/monitoring.md

 total memory and the second is checking the secondhand specific memory.
 This is not a real issue but in order to make it more clear what we are checking we should rename our first service according to what it is really checking `Passenger apptrack memory`.

+The `/etc/nagios3/conf.d/hosts/uranus.pp` looks now like this

+    define service {
+      use                generic-service
+      host_name          uranus
+      service_descripton Passenger apptrack memory
+      check_command      check_nrpe_1arg!check_passenger_apptrack_memory
+    }

+    define service {
+      use                generic-service
+      host_name          uranus
+      service_descripton Passenger secondhand memory
+      check_command      check_nrpe_1arg!check_passenger_secondhand_memory
+    }

+Along with this change we also have to change our command in `/etc/nagios/nrpe.cfg` to

+    command[check_passenger_apptrack_memory]=/usr/lib/nagios/plugins/\
+    check_passenger -m apptrack -w 150 -c 200

-But we can do better but be warned with a seurity risk.
+But we can do better but be warned with a security risk.

 To enable parameter passing with NRPE we have to follow these steps